lana-wu/sdwan-service-yang/CONTRIBUTING.md

 # Guidance on how to contribute

+The primary way to contribute feedback on this draft is to send an email to opsawg@ietf.org <opsawg@ietf.org>.
-There are two primary ways to help:
+However, if you prefer to use this GitHub repo, there are two primary ways to help:
  - Using the issue tracker, and
- - Changing the code-base.
+ - Changing the latest version of the draft.

 ## Using the issue tracker

-Use the issue tracker to suggest feature requests, report bugs, and ask questions.
-This is also a great way to connect with the developers of the project as wellas others who are interested in this solution.
+Use the issue tracker to suggest changes, report bugs, and ask questions.

 Use the issue tracker to find ways to contribute.
-Find a bug or a feature, mention in the issue that you will take on that effort, then follow the _Changing the code-base_ guidance below.
+Find a bug or a change request, mention in the issue that you will take on that effort, then follow the _Changing the code-base_ guidance below.

 ## Changing the code-base

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
-All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
-Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
-In the absence of such guidelines, mimic the styles and patterns in the existing code-base.
+All changes to the draft should work with [xml2rfc](https://xml2rfc.tools.ietf.org/) and be free of any errors when checked using [IDnits](https://tools.ietf.org/tools/idnits/index).
+Additionally, the changes should mimic the styles and patterns in the existing draft.